davidjb/davidjb.github.com/content/pages/about.rst

 Please don't run the above.
 You've been warned.

-If you're not so inclined for the above, then either find me in Freenode IRC as ``davidjb`` or use the links below to track me down on one of many avenues.
+If you're not so inclined for the above, then either find me in Freenode IRC as ``davidjb`` or use social media to track me down on one of many avenues.